enyineer/twitch-api-proxy/README.md

 # twitch-api-proxy

-A simple API Proxy for the Twitch Helix API.
+A simple API Reverse Proxy for the Twitch Helix API.

 It helps by handling the OAuth flow necessary to access the Twitch API.
 You can then call `http://localhost:6776/helix/<endpoint>` and access token renewal will be handled by this Proxy.

 You can then send Requests to this Proxy, for example from your Elgato Stream Deck to call API functionality.

-I'm using this Proxy for example to create Polls from my Elgato Stream Deck by using the [Weg Requests Plugin](https://apps.elgato.com/plugins/gg.datagram.web-requests) for my Stream Deck.
+I'm using this Proxy for example to create Polls from my Elgato Stream Deck by using the [Web Requests Plugin](https://apps.elgato.com/plugins/gg.datagram.web-requests) for my Stream Deck.

 # Features